subgraph/subgraph-debian-packages/README.md

 ## Build environment setup process

-Subgraph targets Debian testing and the build process should be performed on a fully updated SubgraphOS or Debian Testing system.
+Subgraph OS targets Debian testing and the build process should be performed on a fully updated SubgraphOS or Debian Testing system.

 To create the local git-pbuilder root, run the ```setup.sh``` provided in this